 In essence, significant digits (also known as significant figures) are the digits in a number that contribute to its precision.
 They include all non-zero digits, any zeros between non-zero digits, and any trailing zeros in a number containing a decimal point.
 These digits are crucial because they reflect the accuracy and precision of a measurement.
 When we measure something, whether it's the length of a table or the mass of a chemical compound, our measurement is only as good as the tool we use and our ability to read that tool accurately.
 Significant digits provide a standardized way to communicate this level of certainty.

 Without a clear understanding of significant digits, we risk overstating the accuracy of our data, which can lead to errors in calculations and misinterpretations of results.
-By adhering to the rules of significant digits, we ensure that our calculations do not imply a level of precision that our original measurements did not possess.
+By adhering to the rules of significant digits, we check that our calculations do not imply a level of precision that our original measurements did not possess.
 This practice maintains the integrity of scientific and engineering work and promotes clear and honest communication of results.

 Comprehensive Overview